Yellowrobe/Yellowrobe.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Joshua Shlemmer.
 I have the following qualities:

+- I am a C++ Programmer
+- I am an AI and Gameplay Programmer
-- I rock a great mustache
+- I own a pet bird named Momo, who just turned 8
-- I'm extremely loyal to my family
+- Neither Momo or I can whistle well

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I Taught myself the C Programming Language in High School and I have been programming since.
+Currently I am a Junior at Digipen Institute of Technology in the Bachelor of Science in Computer Science degree program.
+I currently spend most of my time writing AI systems and behaviors in C++ for my current game(add link later).
+When not programming, I spend my time playing Dungeons and Dragons, playing guitar, and thinking about programming.